Fairy Garden Workshop – SOLD OUT!

-The Sandy Spring Museum Garden Club invites you to immerse yourself in local flora, food and fine art by touring five fabulous gardens located on the New Hampshire Avenue Corridor.
-Then celebrate of wine and hors d’oeuvres at a special sixth garden from 4:00-6:00 p.m.
-Click here for more information.
+The Sandy Spring Museum Garden Club invites you to immerse yourself in local flora, food and fine art by touring four fabulous local gardens.
+In the afternoon, celebrate with wine and hors d’oeuvres at a special fifth garden, located at a historic home, from 4:00pm to 6:00pm.

 While being responsible for planning, landscaping, and maintaining the museum’s Courtyard Garden, the Garden Club offers quarterly programs, trips, and interactive and creative workshops.
 Some of the fun activities include the Plant Booth at the Museum’s annual Strawberry Festival [link to Strawberry Festival], the Holiday Greens Sale, and the bi-annual Garden Tour, featuring beautiful local, private, and historic gardens.